isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 <br>[3] During school hours, the screen time limits set by the school will
 override parents/guardians’ settings.
 <br>[4] It is not recommended to install other parental controls (e.g.&nbsp;Apple’s&nbsp;Family
-Sharing/Screen Time) as this could result in conflicting
-<br>settings between school and parent controls.
-It may result in unexpected
-issues where some controls such as screen time restrictions may not work as intended.&nbsp;</p>
+Sharing/Screen Time) as this could result in conflicting settings between school and parent controls.
+It may result in unexpected issues where some controls such as screen time restrictions may not work as intended.&nbsp;</p>
 <p></p>
 <p>4.
 The general setting for the PLD are:</p>
 <table style="minWidth: 75px">